Class of 2014

 Ultimately, Michael pooled these experiences together during his Professional Venture summer when he served as an intern in the Center for STEM Education.
 As a research assistant, Michael developed the Notre Dame Computing & Robotics Experience (ND CoRE), a three-week robotics summer camp designed to increase computational thinking and engineering proficiency among middle/high school students, especially those underrepresented in the field.
 He also had the opportunity to work with Notre Dame ACE Academies, developing K-8 science curriculum.

 In May 2014, Michael graduated from Notre Dame with a B.Sc. in Chemical Engineering, magna cum laude.
 After graduation Michael received a M.Ed. at Notre Dame through the Alliance for Catholic Education ACE while serving as a member of the science faculty at Tampa Catholic High School.
-He now works for the Alliance for Catholic Education at Notre Dame as assitant director of ACE Teaching Fellows.
+He now works for the Alliance for Catholic Education at Notre Dame as the recruitment coordinator for ACE Teaching Fellows.

 Chelsea (Lehman) Duffy